-Type – All or Any, all means all conditions must be met for the trigger to be activated, any means any 1 of the rules can be met for the trigger to be activated.
+Matching – All or Any, all means all conditions must be met for the trigger to be activated, any means any 1 of the rules can be met for the trigger to be activated.

-Field – This is a list of all fields which can be used to create rules, it contains all of the coding fields, some value fields and usernames.
+Conditions – This is a list of all fields which can be used to create rules, it contains all of the coding fields, some value fields and usernames.
 The claim category limit field uses the value on the claim category.

 Value – This drop down contains all possible entries stored in the system.
 Use the Search link on the right if there is a large amount of data in the list.

-Position – If you have several conditions in the list you can enter a number to place the condition within the list.
+Run Order – If you have several conditions in the list you can enter a number to place the condition within the list.